-Sky was excited to get moving and start her new life.
+The sky was excited to get moving and start her new life.
 She wanted, no needed to be able to breathe again and feel like she was back in control.
-In control of her thoughts, her body and her own sanity.
+In control of her thoughts, her body, and her own sanity.
 It had been a very long time coming and now that she was finally here all she wanted to do was get off this damn plane.

 Thinking about the beauty around her she slowly made her way to the turnstile and waited for her bag to come around the bend.
 She spent her time waiting watching others and running over her plan in her mind.
 Hop a flight to the west coast, check, get her luggage and out of the airport as quickly as possible, almost there.
-Then she would catch a cab to the condo she had already leased and start her new life.
+Then she would catch a cab to the condo she had already leased and started her new life.

-Finally she could see the blue duffel bag rounding the bend.
+Finally, she could see the blue duffel bag rounding the bend.
 She bent to grab it and looked across the myriad of luggage into the brightest green eyes she had ever seen.
 Caught in the distraction of those eyes she missed her bag and swore at herself under her breath, knowing it would be a wait for it to come back around again.
 Sighing, she raised her gaze to look into those eyes again and they were gone.
 Sky twisted herself around to look for the woman with the ebony hair and brilliant green eyes but she was nowhere to be found.

 Mentally she kicked herself in the ass for getting distracted on her first night there.
 Moving here and starting over was the plan, not falling for some stranger at the airport the minute she landed.
 She shook her head and noticed her bag coming around again, this time paying attention to it and nothing else she grabbed it off the conveyor and made her way to the doors, and out into the night air.
-Finally she could breathe.
+Finally, she could breathe.